Break-A-Scene: Extracting Multiple Concepts from a Single Image: Implementation Details

 As described in Section 4.1 in the main paper, we conducted a user study employing the Amazon Mechanical Turk (AMT) in order to assess the human perception of the metrics of interest: prompt similarity and identity similarity.
 For assessing the prompt correspondence, we instructed the workers ``For each of the following images, please rank on a scale of 1 to 5 its correspondence to this text description: \{PROMPT\}'' where \{PROMPT\} is the modified text prompt resulted by replacing the special token with the class textual token (e.g., ``a photo of a cat at the beach'' instead of ``a photo of \tokena at the beach'' which was used to create the image).
 All the baselines, as well as our method, were presented in the same page, and the evaluators rated each result by a slider from 1 (``Do not match at all'') to 5 (``Match perfectly '').
 For assessing identity similarity, we showed a masked version of the input image that contains only the object being generated, put it next to each one of the baseline results, and instructed the workers ``For each of the following image pairs, please rank on a scale of 1 to 5 if they contain the same object (1 means that they contain totally different objects and 5 means that they contain exactly the same object).
 The images can have different backgrounds''.
 The questions were presented to the raters in a random order, and we collected three ratings per question, resulting in 1215 ratings per task (prompt similarity/identity similarity).
 The time allotted per image-pair task was one hour, to allow the raters to properly evaluate the results without time pressure.

 We conducted a statistical analysis of our user study by validating that the difference between all the conditions is statistically significant using Kruskal-Wallis \cite{Kruskal1952UseOR} test ($p < 10^{-213}$).
 In addition, we used Tukey's honestly significant difference procedure \cite{Tukey1949ComparingIM} to show that the comparison of our method against all the baselines is statistically significant, as detailed in \Cref{tab:statistical_analysis}.
+The means and variances of the user study are reported in \Cref{tab:user_study_variances}.